 Iffley, by the way, appears to be an isolated rural village when you visit from the river.
 When you look at the map you discover that it has now been utterly absorbed by the expansion of Oxford City’s unlovely south-eastern suburbs.

 Our next lock was at Godstow.
 It was here that I was given my first opportunity to operate an electric-powered lock.
 I failed miserably.
 I read the instructions but remained non-plussed.
 The lock-keeper – a woman – came out to help.
 She pointed to the instructions.
 I pointed to a daddy-long-legs (a very thin fly) which was – I suggested – obscuring the instructions.
 She was not persuaded.
-But she pressed the right button and let us through anyway.
+She pressed the correct button and let us through anyway.

 I must write a folk song about this, I thought.